Overview

 It's important to find any problems early and get support.

 If you have an eye test at least every year, this can find any eyesight problems.
-You can then have suitable treatments, such as eye drops, glasses or a biopsy of any areas of concern in the eye.
+You can then have suitable treatments, such as eye drops, glasses, or a biopsy of any areas of concern in the eye.

 A neurological assessment can find any brain or nerve problems.
-We examine you and sometimes do hearing tests, nerve conduction studies (tests to find how your nerves are working) and an MRI scan.
+We examine you and sometimes do hearing tests, nerve conduction studies (tests to find out how well your nerves are working) and an MRI scan.

 Emotional (psychological) support